A Recap on Medi-Cal’s Estate Recovery Program

 Protect Your Family from Medi-Cal Estate Recovery and Probate

 Take advantage of the knowledge you now have about Medi-Cal ‘death fees’ and estate recovery so that you can help your family avoid paying huge bills and even losing their home after your death.
 The safest option is always to consult your estate planning attorney to discuss Medi-Cal planning and estate planning.

 CALL US FOR A FREE CONSULTATION

 Make sure you're prepared with an estate plan so that your assets are not subject to estate recovery.
-Meet with our experienced estate planning attorneys ASAP.
-Call (626) 307-2800 to schedule your free planning session.
-Our Rosemead estate planning attorneys serve clients throughout Los Angeles, including Pasadena, Arcadia, and San Gabriel.
+Meet with our experienced estate planning attorneys by calling (626) 307-2800 to schedule your free planning session.